HP-BERT: A framework for longitudinal study of Hinduphobia on social media via language models: Discussion

 The decline of the Hindu population in these regions is due to a mix of political, social, and religious factors.
 In Pakistan and Bangladesh, the spread of Islam, invasions, forceful conversions, and marriages of Hindu girls to Muslim men led to a loss of Hindu identity.
 Discrimination, social exclusion, and restrictions on Hindu practices also contributed \cite{warf2025geographies}.
 In Afghanistan, Islam pushed Hinduism to the margins, reducing its population.
 In Indonesia and the Maldives, Islam’s spread led to the near disappearance of Hinduism, except in Bali.
 In Sri Lanka, Buddhism became dominant, and Hinduism declined due to forced assimilation and restrictions.
 In the Middle East, Hindus faced similar discrimination as Islam spread, with forced conversions and the suppression of Hindu rituals, causing a decline in Hindu communities in regions like ancient Persia and the Arabian Peninsula \cite{shah2013review}.

 The lack of education about the scientific and philosophical heritage of Hinduism, both within India and globally, exacerbates the ridicule of its achievements.
 Some of the prominent Hindu philosophers such as Adi Shankaracharya (788–820 CE), Swami Vivekananda (1863–1902), Ramanuja (1017–1137 CE), and Madhvacharya (1238–1317 CE), along with mathematicians/scientists such as Aryabhata (476–550 CE), Srinivasa Ramanujan (1887–1920), Bhaskaracharya (Bhaskara II) (1114–1185 CE) made monumental contributions to philosophy, mathematics, astronomy, and science.
 Modern thinkers and educators, including Mahatma Gandhi (1869–1948) and Dr. B. R. Ambedkar (1891–1956) \cite{gupta2021introduction, scharfe2018education} also significantly influenced intellectual and social thought.
 Despite their profound contributions, they have been underrepresented in educational curricula in India and abroad.
 This lack of recognition perpetuates a distorted narrative that dismisses ancient Indian knowledge, overshadowed by colonial biases.
 Internationally, the limited exposure to Hindu philosophy and science further reinforces stereotypes, creating a cultural vacuum filled with ridicule rather than respect.
+These findings align with social identity threat theory, economic uncertainty, and health fears create conditions where out-group discrimination intensifies.
+However, our results extend beyond previous research on pandemic-driven xenophobia \cite{wang2024longitudinal,tahmasbi2021go} by documenting religion-specific patterns that persist across diverse national contexts.
+The moderate but consistent correlations across countries suggest universal mechanisms underlying crisis-driven religious discrimination.